anytizer/ocunit/FAQ.md

 A. Yes, it will, it does, and it is intended.
 Do NOT run OCUnit in a live database.
 It will even overwrite more information.

 You cannot claim for a loss, nor OCUnit guarantees a recovery.
+It is developed voluntarily.

 OCUnit is a risky product for your live database.
 Always clone your database for use with OCUnit.